sjanahan/tech-rough-draft/00-driving-large-project.md

   * It's significantly easier to come to a meeting with a visual representation of what you're speaking about.
 Otherwise you'll spend a non-trivial amount of time getting folks to build mental models solely based on your words.
-Level settings on the basis of the technical discussion focuses the conversation on what yet hasn't been solved instead of what your vision is
+Level setting the technical discussion focuses the conversation on what yet hasn't been solved instead of what your vision is
 #### Establish your stakeholders early and send Executive Summaries weekly
   * By identifying your stakeholders early, you ensure that you have the support of folks who control how humans and money are allocated.
 For that support,